Indents and tabs

-- Place the insertion point anywhere in the paragraph you wish to indent, or select one or more paragraphs.
+- Place the insertion point anywhere in the paragraph you want to indent, or select one or more paragraphs.

-- To move both markers at the same time, drag the Left Indent marker.
-This will indent all of the lines in the paragraph.
+- To move both markers at the same time, drag the left indent marker.
+This will indent all lines in the paragraph.

 The three indent markers

-If you want to indent all of the lines in a paragraph, you can use the Indent commands on the Home tab.
+If you want to indent all lines in a paragraph, you can use the Indent commands on the Home tab.

 - Make sure you are on the Home tab.

 - Click the Increase Indent command to increase the indent by increments of 1/2 inch.

 - Click the Decrease Indent command to decrease the indent by increments of 1/2 inch.

 If you would prefer to type your indent amounts, you can use the Indent fields on the Page Layout tab.